 Note: this list of places includes island features such as summits, but not islands as such.

 KeshcorranHillCéis Chorainn A name in Irish (Ir.
-Céis Chorainn [DCM], '[obscure element] of Corann')SligoCounty, in Binnion List, Bioclastic cherty limestone Bedrock
+Céis Chorainn [DCM], '[obscure element] of Corann')SligoCounty in Connacht Province, in Binnion List, Bioclastic cherty limestone Bedrock

-Keshcorran is the highest hill in the Bricklieve/Curlew area and the 1034th highest in Ireland.
-Keshcorran is the most northerly summit in the Bricklieve/Curlew area and also the most westerly.
+Keshcorran is the 1039th highest place in Ireland.
+Keshcorran is the most westerly summit in the Arigna & Bricklieve & Curlew area.
 Linkback: https://mountainviews.ie/summit/887/